What is Cloud Computing?

 One of the biggest concerns businesses have today in general is security, and rightfully so.
 IT Security will be the fastest growing segment of the IT industry over the next 3 years!
 Whether on premise or in the cloud, having the appropriate level of security in place is critical.
 When selecting a cloud service provider, sticking with the more popular names in the industry is a smart decision.
 Cloud providers must satisfy the most complicated set of security compliance standards put in place by an independent auditor.
 Millions of dollars a year are spent on security by the major players in the cloud computing space, this pales in comparison to the cost associated to a data breach of any kind.
 When selecting a cloud provider, it is always a good idea to review their security practices as well as their level of liability in the event of a breach.
 Most organizations today are taking a closer look at “Cyber Security Insurance” to help offset any costs associated with a data breach.
 Keep in mind, a data breach can happen to an on premise datacenter as well.
 Security protocols put in place by cloud service providers provide a multi-layer approach to security not typically seen with on premise datacenters.

 The adoption of cloud based service offerings will continue to increase at a rapid pace over the next few years.
 Making the decision to move all or parts of your business to the cloud is not an easy one and should be discussed with experts in the field.
-Quality Digital Office Technology has positioned ourselves to be at the forefront of this evolving technology.
+QUALITY has positioned ourselves to be at the forefront of this evolving technology.
 Our staff of highly trained professionals can help navigate the complexities of Cloud Computing.
-When you are ready to explore if Cloud Computing is right for your business, please reach out to us – we’ll be ready!
+When you are ready to explore if Cloud Computing is right for your business, please reach out to us we’ll be ready!

 – Zachary Wolpert